mandober/js-object-relationships/README.md

 Constructor function has own property named `prototype` whose value is an object.
 Because of its significance, it may be easier if this object is viewed as a separate entity (like in the diagram).
 The problem is that this object doesn't have a name per se.
 Unlike function objects, prototype objects don't have a `name` property.
 Their name exist only in reference to their constructor function.
 For example, function `Function` and its prototype object `Function.prototype`.

-Therefor, identifying a prototype object is trickier,
+Therefore, identifying a prototype object is trickier,
 ```js
 Object.prototype;
 // chrome: Object {__defineGetter__: function, __defineSetter__: function, hasOwnProperty: function, __lookupGetter__: function, __lookupSetter__: function…}